crescentarc/odin-recipes/README.md

 In this project, I will utilize my current knowledge of HTML to set up a recipe website.
 It'll be like a blog of sorts where I write down recipes I've picked up and my associated throughts.
+This project topic was originally found on The Odin Project Fudamentals, which allows learners to practice and show off their HTML skills.
 So far I've learned the following basics, all of which I hope to make use of throughout this project: